Moving to Armenia

 A bit in the middle, but it is considered (culturally) a European nation – although thankfully not a part of Europe.

-Armenia is a developing country, an emerging democracy, with an ancient and very interesting history.
+Armenia is a developing country, a unitary, multi-party, democratic nation-state with an ancient and very interesting history.

 Geographically speaking, you can expect a lot of steppes, rolling hills and rivers, with some forests spread across the country.